samir64/piqla/README.md

 Define an array and pass that to new Piqla instance constructor

-Callback functions must have one argument at least This argument (its name doen't matter) is current item in list in loop After that, other else arguments must match with list members name to pass value of that member instead of that argument and these arguments are not required and you have not to define argument for each member beacause you can access by first argument to all of members and other arguments use for easy access to some members.
+Callback functions must have one argument (just `join` function has two arguments that first argument is current item and second argument is list's item)
+This argument (its name doen't matter) is current item in list for each loop cycle

 Now you can use Piqla deformer functions and call them on returned result again and again and ... (like bellow samples)